 During May through October 2016, nine cases were filed in Suffolk County, Massachusetts state court, naming the Company as a defendant.
-These cases involve 194 firefighters who lived and worked in the Boston area.
+These cases involved 194 firefighters who lived and worked in the Boston area.
 During August 2017, plaintiffs filed additional cases in Suffolk County court.
-The Company moved to transfer various cases filed in Suffolk County to other counties in Massachusetts where plaintiffs reside and work.
-Prior to a dismissal of these cases pursuant to the Tolling Agreement, there was a total of 218 firefighters involved in cases filed in Massachusetts.
+The Company moved to transfer various cases filed in Suffolk County to other counties in Massachusetts where plaintiffs resided and worked.
+Prior to a dismissal of these cases pursuant to the Tolling Agreement, discussed below, there was a total of 218 firefighters involved in cases filed in Massachusetts.

 During August and September 2017, plaintiffs' attorneys filed additional hearing loss cases in Florida.
-The Company is the only named defendant.
+The Company was the only named defendant.
 These cases were filed in several different counties in Florida, including Tampa, Miami and Orlando municipalities.
-Plaintiffs have agreed to stipulate that they will not seek more than \$75,000 in damages in any individual plaintiff case.
-Prior to a dismissal of these cases pursuant to the Tolling Agreement, there was a total of 166 firefighters involved in cases filed in Florida.
+Prior to a dismissal of these cases pursuant to the Tolling Agreement, discussed below, there was a total of 166 firefighters involved in cases filed in Florida.